stephen-bunn/neat/docs/source/architecture.rst

 ----------

 The purpose of a requester is to ensure that some device's state is retrieved and passed back to the engine.
-As opposed to schedulers, requesters are not their own spawned processes, instead they run alongside the engine when triggered from the ``on_scheduled`` method.
+As opposed to schedulers, requesters are not their own spawned processes, instead they run alongside the engine when triggered from the ``on_scheduled`` signal.

-Concrete requesters must extend from ``AbstractRequester`` which also provides an abstract blinker signal and requires that the requester implements a method ``request`` which sends some request to a device for current status.
+Concrete requesters must extend from :class:`~neat.requester._common.AbstractRequester` which also provides an abstract blinker signal and requires that the requester implements a method :func:`~neat.requester.obvius.ObviusRequester.request` which sends some request to a device for current status.
 In order to keep blocking to a minimum, requesters utilize the `requests <http://docs.python-requests.org/en/master/>`_ module and specify request hooks to be most optimal in not blocking engine execution.
 Once the data has been retrieved the requester instance as well as the retrieved data and any additional named parameters to the requester's initialization is sent back over the requesters signal which can then be caught by the engine.
-These additional parameters are typically ``Record`` fields that need to be user-specified due to the device not containing that information.
+These additional parameters are typically :class:`~neat.models.record.Record` fields that need to be user-specified due to the device not containing that information.
 An example of this is typically the longitude and latitude of the device since many devices do not keep track of that information.

 Take the following requester initialization for example: